Uma-Obbani/Project-Excel/README.md

 - Interactive dashboard with filters (slicers)
 - Monthly sales trend analysis
-- Product-wise and region-wise performance
+- Product-wise and City-wise performance
 - Top 5 coffee products by revenue
-- Data cleaning and transformation using Excel formulas
+- Data cleaning and transformation using Googlesheets formulas

 ---